The long version (BIO)

 Rebekah McBride is a 30-year-old Irish artist, born and raised in Ireland. residing in Cyprus from 2019-2023 where she explored the island's natural beauty and outstanding history.
 Her unique artistic style draws heavily on her love of nature With a keen eye for detail and a love of experimentation, Rebekahs' artwork is both captivating and thought-provoking.
 Her interest in the natural and metaphysical and her unique perspective on life are evident in her offbeat illustrations, paintings and sculptures

 Education at Ulster University has been a significant influence on her artistic style.
-She studied product and furniture design, as well as colour theory and colour therapy, giving her a deep understanding of form, function, and colour.
+She studied product & furniture design in the school of Architecture, as well as self directed studies in colour theory and colour therapy, leading to psychology of art, giving her a deep understanding of form, function, and colour, the mind behind the hand.
 This unique blend of disciplines has helped her develop a keen eye for detail and a strong sense of composition, which are evident in her works.

 Before moving to Cyprus, Rebekah worked as an assistant to Ruth Bothwell in a restoration and conservation studio.
 This experience helped her develop a deep appreciation for traditional methods of creating art, as well as an understanding of the importance of preserving our cultural heritage.